leohsuofnthu/project3-nd0821/starter/model_card.md

 ## Intended Use
 – Primary intended uses: Predict if income is over 50K or under 50K.
-– Primary intended users: Economy or socialogy researcher.
+– Primary intended users: Economy or sociology researcher.
 – Out-of-scope use cases: Try to predict actual income or threshold that is not 50K.

 ## Training Data